DarlCat/phoenix-firestorm/indra/newview/linux_tools/client-readme.txt

 3. INSTALLING & RUNNING
 -=-=-=-=-=-=-=-=-=-=-=-

-The Firestorm Linux client can entirely run from the directory you have unpacked it into - no installation step is required.
+The Aperture Linux client can entirely run from the directory you have unpacked it into - no installation step is required.
 If you wish to perform a separate installation step anyway, you may run './install.sh'

-Run './firestorm' from the installation directory to start Firestorm.
+Run './aperture' from the installation directory to start Aperture.

 For in-world MOVIE and MUSIC PLAYBACK, you will need (32-bit) GStreamer 0.10 installed on your system.
 This is optional - it is not required for general